 Don’t get me wrong, I love all of these items and use them frequently.
 I thought about it and realized that it was me who asked for these gifts.
 In fact, my sister reminded me that I’m also the one who says jewelry isn’t practical for me.

-A few days later, I came home from a LONG day at work.
+go to link A few days later, I came home from a LONG day at work.
 It was a day where you just want to crawl under the covers, turn on the TV and eat raw cookie dough right out of the package.
 Since my husband picked the kids up at school, I was in no mood to look at the state of my house.
 When I walked in the door my children were finishing homework, the house was clean and my husband was standing at the stove cooking.
 He asked me how my day was and I thought, “Who needs Casanova and jewels?
 I’ve got romance right here cooking dinner.”

 Don’t forget to register for Wilson Living Magazine’s founders favs by logging on to www.wilsonlivingmagazine.com